Is the Via Francigena next on your adventure bucket list?

 This is the case for most of Europe, however, on the Via Francigena, there isn’t much shade.
-Most of the walking through countryside farm tracks, paved roads and paths are exposed.
-Since I was there in July, I soon learnt to have an early breakfast (around 7 am) and headed off around 7.30am so that I wasn’t walking in the mid-afternoon heat.
+Most of the walking through countryside farm tracks, paved roads, and paths are exposed.
+Since I was there in July, I soon learned to have an early breakfast (around 7 am) and headed off around 7.30 am so that I wasn’t walking in the mid-afternoon heat.
 I then had a well-deserved afternoon nap when I finished and enjoyed the early evenings when the temperature had cooled.
 If you can, I would recommend spring and autumn for this trip.

 View on the way to Isola Farnese